andres-lowrie/lang/docs/content/docs/functions/_index.md

 ```

 Like 9 out of 10 times this is great and you want this, but every now an then
-you don't want to auto curry; you can disable it ad-hoc on the fly via a [scope block]()
+you don't want to auto curry; you can disable it ad-hoc on the fly via a
+<a>config block</a>

 ```
 add = a b -> a + b